 Jessica Chotiner, graduate student

-Rui Guo, graduate student
+Rui Guo, visiting graduate student

-Emma Lipschutz, undergraduate student
+Emma Lipschutz, research technician

 Jordan Shaked, undergraduate student